What to Bring on a College Tour

 Most campuses have at least one location that makes it truly unique and photo-worthy.

-Views of the Pacific Ocean from the Pepperdine campus in Malibu make great backdrops for Christmas card-worthy family photos and USC is the only place you will be able to get a picture of your kids touching OJ Simpson’s Heisman Trophy.
-(While we did not tour Baylor on this trip, don’t forget pictures of your future college student with the live bears that live on campus if you are in Waco, TX.)
+Views of the Pacific Ocean from the Pepperdine campus in Malibu make great backdrops for Christmas card-worthy family photos and the University of Southern California is the only place you will be able to get a picture of your kids touching OJ Simpson’s Heisman Trophy.
+Baylor University has real live bears.

 A working writing utensil

 Those counselor lectures fly by and contain a huge amount of detail.
 Jotting a few notes can save hours searching through the website later for the information.